 Firstly, while I appreciated the use of their X Jeremy Bearimy later hand-wave to convey the passage of enormous chunks of decades, I felt like core cast members were abandoning the group.
 After so much emphasis had been placed on the unbreakable cohesion of the group over other such “X Jeremy Bearimy” of time (with the very fate of creation hanging in the balance at points), it was jarring to see people peace out with, what felt like, an uncharacteristic and misplaced casualness.
 They may have done all they needed/wanted to do, but they still had their friends – is the ultimate fulfillment of their friend’s not also worthy of needing/wanting to help accomplish?
 Characters who we’ve seen go on personal journies of growth and moral awareness suddenly turned into selfish creatures only concerned with self-fulfillment.

-The expectation to this, and serving as a proxy for the viewer throughout the show, was Eleanor Shellstrop (Kristen Bell).
-She was the only one who ultimately acknowledged her own selfishness in the process – though, not the way I would have liked… she wanted Chidi Anagonye (William Jackson Harper) to not move on because she wasn’t ready to move on and felt like she couldn’t do that without him.
-I believe this moment of self-awareness was misplaced and should have been had by Chidi and the selfishness of his, “well, I’m done so I’m leaving now… who cares if you are ready or not.”
+The exception to this, and serving as a proxy for the viewer throughout the show, was Eleanor Shellstrop (Kristen Bell).
+She was the only one who ultimately acknowledged her own selfishness in the process – though not the way I would have liked: she wanted Chidi Anagonye (William Jackson Harper) to not move on because she wasn’t ready to move on and felt like she couldn’t do that without him.
+I believe this moment of self-awareness was misplaced and should have been had by Chidi and the selfishness of his, “Well, I’m done so I’m leaving now… who cares if you are ready or not.”

-Secondly, the ultimate “moving on” as… well… death?
+Secondly, the ultimate “moving on” as… well… a death allegory?
 Really?
-In a show about what happens when you die, they suddenly have an existential moment of, “what do you think happens when you walk through the door” – essentially, a death at the end of death where the only difference being this second death is one you specifically opt in to “whenever you’re ready.”
+In a show about what happens when you die, they suddenly have an existential moment of, “What do you think happens when you walk through the door?” – essentially, a death at the end of death where the only difference is this second death is one you specifically opt-in to “whenever you’re ready.”
 It felt… Lazy.
 It’s very obvious, particularly in retrospect, that this was the ending they had in mind for a long time, so it wasn’t due to anything like, “crap, we just got canceled… Let’s wrap this up as quickly as we can.”
-But, that’s pretty much how it felt to me.
+But that’s pretty much how it felt to me.